 Charlotte Renals sang Ball of Yarn in a recording made by Pete Coe in 1978.
-This was published on a Veteran tape published in 1987-93; in 1993 on the Veteran CD Stepping It Out: Traditional Folk Music, Songs and Dances from England, and in 2003 on the Veteran/Backshift CD Catch Me If You Can: Songs from Cornish Travellers.
+This was releases on a Veteran tape published in 1987-93; in 1993 on the Veteran CD of traditional folk music, songs and dances from England, Stepping It Out, and in 2003 on the Renals/Legg family Veteran/Backshift CD of “songs from Cornish Travellers”, Catch Me If You Can.

-Gordon Woods sang Ball of Yarn on a Veteran tape published in 1987-89; this was also included in 2000 on the Veteran CD Songs Sung in Suffolk: Popular Folk Songs, Old Songs and Ballads.
+Gordon Woods sang Ball of Yarn on a Veteran tape published in 1987-89; this was also included in 2000 on the Veteran CD of “popular folk songs, old songs and ballads”, Songs Sung in Suffolk.
 John Howson commented in the liner notes:

 I have always seen this as the classic English folk-song, and most collectors have come across it, yet it does not seem to appear in print very often.
 Even so, it has been recorded in many southern English counties and has survived particularly well in East Anglia.
 Other versions worth hearing are by Geoff Ling (Topic 12TS292), Bob Roberts (Topic 12TS361) and Mary Ann Haynes (TSCD670).
 In the notes to the latter record A.L.
 Lloyd mentions that the American folklorist Vance Randolph, who found versions in the Ozark Mountains, suggested that the ‘ball of yarn’ might refer to the vinegar-soaked wadding used as a primitive contraceptive device.
 As Lloyd comments “Maybe; if so, ineffectual in this case.”